forselli-stratio/keos-fleet-test/README.md

   --password=$APPS_GITHUB_TOKEN
 ```

-After the `d1-infra` repository reconciles, Flux will proceed to reconcile the tenant applications
+After the `keos-system-services` repository reconciles, Flux will proceed to reconcile the tenant applications
-from the `production` branch of the `d1-apps` repository.
+from the `production` branch of the `keos-apps` repository.

 ### Monitoring